catalinbozianu/n8n-nodes-youtube-transcript/README.md

 A sample `Dockerfile` is provided in the `examples/docker` directory.
 This Dockerfile sets up a container with **Puppeteer** and **Chromium** pre-installed, allowing you to run **n8n-nodes-youtube-transcript and other nodes that require Puppeteer**.

-**Note**: The `n8n-nodes-youtube-transcript` plugin itself is not installed within the Docker container by default; you’ll need to install it manually.
+**Note**: The `n8n-nodes-youtube-transcript` plugin itself is not installed within the Docker container by default; you'll need to install it manually.

 #### Building and running the Docker Image